terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 	* If the leader itself fails, the Raft algorithm quickly elects a new leader.
 By default, Kudu uses a 500-millisecond heartbeat interval and a 1500-millisecond election timeout; thus, after a leader fails, a new leader is typically elected within a few seconds.
 - Kudu does not replicate the on-disk storage of a tablet, but rather just its operation log.The physical storage of each replica of a tablet is fully decoupled.
 - Because the storage layer is _decoupled_ across replicas, none of these race conditions resulted in unrecoverable data loss.

 - Kudu implements Raft configuration change following the one-by-one algorithm.

+* 2.3.Kudu Master

 - Kudu’s central master process has several key responsibilitie:
-	* Act as a _catalog manager_, keeping track of which tables and tablets exist, as well as their schemas, desired replication levels, and other metadata.
+	* Act as a **catalog manager**, keeping track of which tables and tablets exist, as well as their schemas, desired replication levels, and other metadata.
-	* Act as a _cluster coordinator_, keeping track of which servers in the cluster are alive and coordinating redis-tribution of data after server failures.
+	* Act as a **cluster coordinator**, keeping track of which servers in the cluster are alive and coordinating redis-tribution of data after server failures.
-	* Act as a _tablet directory_, keeping track of which tablet servers are hosting replicas of each tablet.
+	* Act as a **tablet directory**, keeping track of which tablet servers are hosting replicas of each tablet.
+- Catalog manager:The master itself hosts a single-tablet table which is restricted from direct access by users.
+The master internally writes catalog information to this tablet, while keeping a full write-through cache of the catalog in memory at all times.
+The catalog table maintains a small amount of state for each table in the system.
+In particular, it keeps the current version of the table schema, the state of the table (creating, running, deleting, etc), and the set of tablets which comprise the table.
+- Because the catalog table is itself persisted in a Kudu tablet, the Master supports using Raft to replicate its persis- tent state to backup master processes.
+- Cluster Coordination:Each of the tablet servers in a Kudu cluster is statically con- figured with a list of host names for the Kudu masters.
+Upon startup, the tablet servers register with the Masters and pro- ceed to send tablet reports indicating the total set of tablets which they are hosting.(processed a schema change or Raft configuration change)
+- A critical design point of Kudu is that, while the Master is the source of truth about catalog information, it is only an ob- server of the dynamic cluster state.

 #### 3.Tablet storage